kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 console.log("result from singing in a lit action", res);
 ```

-## Using Signatures from Within A Lit Action
+## Full Example: Signing Blockchain Transactions

-For an example of how you may use the signature from `signAndCombineEcdsa` from within the Lit Action see [here](./run-once.md).
+You can find a full example using the `signAndCombineEcdsa` function to sign and send a blockchain transaction on the Sepolia testnet [here](https://github.com/LIT-Protocol/developer-guides-code/tree/wyatt/sign-and-combine/sign-and-combine-ecdsa).